 My case was minor; it wouldn’t have been the end of the world had Officer Prick succeeded in making me pay the unnecessary tow (just because he was being a prick).
 I would have begrudgingly paid the $50-$100 and moved on, but with a slightly bad taste in my mouth for the Richmond Police.
 And therein is the point.
 When police officers deal unfairly with people, they really hurt the relationship between the them and the public.
 Just one Officer Prick sets such a negative perception of the hundreds of Officer Commonsenses.

 As a licensed bondsman, I’ve seen many instances where Officer Prick used his or her discretion for who-knows-what-reason to cause people to go through undue expense and hardship.

 It seems that there’s always going to be a prick in every work environment, be it in an office or construction site.
-For many occupations, when dealing with the office prick, the problems and negative impact from the prick stay within the bounds of the work environment.
-Not so with the police officer.
+For many occupations, when dealing with the office prick, the problems and negative police practices impact from the prick stay within the bounds of the work environment.
+Not so with the other police officer.
 Interaction with a police officer can throw a persons life in to a tailspin.
 If the person commits a crime, then that’s the consequences.
 But if not and Officer Prick strikes, unjust hardship follows.